Dual Enrollment Program Description

 - Math 1540 Integral Calculus

-In order for a high school to offer this DE opportunity, the teacher assigned to teach the high school course must complete the DE Certification Workshop and become certified to facilitate a particular course.
-This workshop includes two four-day virtual summer sessions at LSU and at least 35 additional hours of independent work between the two four-day workshop sessions.
+In order for a high school to offer this DE opportunity to their students, the teacher assigned to teach the high school course must complete the DE Certification Workshop and become certified to facilitate a particular course.
+This workshop includes two four-day virtual summer sessions and at least 35 additional hours of independent work between the two four-day workshop sessions.
 There is no fee for participation in the workshop for DE teachers.
 One-day follow-up virtual DE workshops at LSU are held each summer.

-The trained high school College Readiness DE teacher serves as the classroom facilitator in the high school setting.
+The trained high school DE teacher serves as the classroom facilitator in the high school setting.
 The Instructor of Record is an LSU math department faculty member who oversees all aspects of the course.
 Students use the online environment of MyMathLab to do the same Homework, Quizzes, Tests, and Final Exam as the matriculating college students enrolled in the same course.
 Students also have access to the same online videos, learning aids, and class notes that on-campus students have.

 LSU tuition for DE is $100 per credit hour for each course per student per semester.

-The College Readiness Program for math also has Pre-DE courses (Algebra I, Geometry, Algebra II) available for teachers at participating high schools, and teachers can get certified for these courses at the Pre-DE Certification Workshop.
+Pre-DE courses (Algebra I, Geometry, Algebra II) in MyMathLab are also available for teachers at participating high schools, and teachers can get certified for these courses at the Pre-DE Certification Workshop.
 This workshop includes one four-day virtual summer session and at least 35 additional hours of independent work.
 There is no fee for participation in this workshop, and there is no tuition charged to students.
 In order to see the learning objectives within each of the Pre-DE courses, the number of exercises for each objective, and the Louisiana Mathematics Standards (LMS) correlation to each for Alg I, Geometry, and Alg II, select the Course Profiles tab in the left menu.
-Also, at the end of the Alg I, Geometry, and Alg II profiles, there is a list of LMS standards not covered within each course with some suggestions about covering these standards.
+Also, at the end of the Alg I, Geometry, and Alg II profiles, there is a list of LMS standards not covered within each course with suggestions about covering these standards.